plthiyagu/corda/docs/source/api-states.rst

 * The node calling `resolve` for a `LinearPointer` may have seen and stored transactions containing a `LinearState` with the specified `linearId`.
 However, there is no guarantee the `StateAndRef<T>` returned by `resolve` is the most recent version of the `LinearState`.
 The node only returns the most recent version that _it_ is aware of.

+**Resolving state pointers in `TransactionBuilder`**

+When building transactions, any `StatePointer` s contained within inputs or outputs added to a `TransactionBuilder` can be optionally resolved to reference states using the `resolveStatePointers` method.
+The effect is that the pointed to data is carried along with the transaction.
+This may or may not be appropriate in all circumstances, which is why calling the method is optional.